OVERVIEW

 PROJECTILES,

-PARABOLAS, AND
+PARABOLAS AND

-VELOCITY EXPANSIONS OF THE LAWS OF PLANETARY MOTION
+PARABOLAS, AND VELOCITY EXPANSIONS OF THE LAWS OF PLANETARY MOTION

-Laws of Planetary Motion Kepler's Third Law of planetary motion: T2
+Third Law of planetary motion: T2

-= R3 (T = period in years, R = mean distance in astronomical
+= R3 (T = period in years, R =

-units) may be extended to include the inverse of the mean speed Vi (in
+units) may be extended to include the inverse

 units